Eesti keeles

 Investments

 Turkish investments in Estonia as well as Estonian investments in Turkey have so far been small.
-According to the Bank of Estonia, as of 30.12.2008 Turkey had made 0.38 million EUR of direct investments in Estonia.
-As of 6 February 2009, the Estonian Enterprises Register reported that there are 12 enterprises with Turkish participation registered in Estonia, 3 of which are 100% based on Turkish capital.
-Estonian direct investments in Turkey are at 2.5 million EUR.
-For the most part, private individuals have invested in Turkish real estate.
+According to the Bank of Estonia, as of 31 December 2016, Turkey had made 5 million EUR worth of direct investments mainly in the Estonian whole sale and retail trade, and the areas of logistics, storage, informatics and communications.

 Tourism

-At the period preceding the accession to the European Union the number of Turkish tourists visiting Estonia grew from year to year, at the same time their number was relatively small.
-Interest towards Estonia has grown after EU membership.
-As to the number of tourists staying overnight, Turkey is still among European countries with a smaller share: in 2007, 980 and in 2008 2861 Turkish tourists stayed overnight in Estonian accommodations with overnight stays in 2007 2779 and in 2008 5877.
-The majority of Turkish tourists stay in Tallinn.
+During the period preceding Estonia’s accession to the European Union the number of Turkish tourists visiting Estonia grew from year to year but remained relatively small.
+Interest towards Estonia has grown after the country became an EU member state.
+As for the number of tourists staying overnight, Turkey is still among European countries with a smaller share: in 2007, 980 tourists from Turkey spent the night in one of the accommodation establishments in Estonia, in 2008 the number was 2861, in 2009 it was 2745, and in 2010, 3560 tourists stayed overnight in Estonia.
+In 2011, Turkish tourists’ interest in Estonia grew and during the year a total of 4 720 people used Estonian accommodation establishments.
+In 2013, the number reached already 5800.
+Most Turkish tourists visited Tallinn, as well as Tartu and Saaremaa.

 For Estonians, Turkey is significantly more popular as a travel destination, due to Turkey’s geographic location and warm climate.
-In 2007 20 300 and in 2008 22 000 Estonians visited Turkey via travel agencies.
-However, many Estonians also travel to Turkey independently, or with travel companies based in other countries.
-On the average a trip to Turkey lasts for 9 days.
+In 2003, about 5500 Estonian tourists visited Turkey whereas in 2009 the number of tourists had already grown to 27384, most of them through different travel agencies.
+Many Estonians also travel to Turkey independently or through foreign travel agencies.

 Culture and education

-Primarily, the writers/translators Ly Seppel, Andres Ehin and Ain Kaalep have fostered the publishing of Turkish literature in Estonia.
-The publication of Turkey's most famous contemporary prose writer Yaşar Kemal's "To Kill the Snake" and the Turkish 20th century collection of poetry "The Night of the Stag" received a contribution from the Turkish Embassy.
+The writers/translators Ly Seppel, Andres Ehin, and Ain Kaalep have fostered the publishing of Turkish literature in Estonia.
+The publication of Turkey's most famous contemporary prose writer Yaşar Kemal's "To Kill the Snake" and the collection of 20th century Turkish poetry "The Night of the Stag" received a contribution from the Turkish Embassy.
 In 1999, the periodical "Akadeemia" dedicated a special issue to Turkey.

-Turkish has been offered at the Tallinn Pedagogical University (TPU) since 1993.
-The Turkish Embassy in Vilnius provided the required study material.
-In 1997, President Süleyman Demirel inaugurated the TPU’s Turkish-language section, whose costs are covered by the Turkish Embassy.
-The same year the TPU’s Oriental Centre was opened, where Turkish and related languages are taught.
+Turkish has been offered at the Tallinn University since 1993.
+In 1997, Turkish President Süleyman Demirel inaugurated the Tallinn University's Turkish-language section, whose costs were covered by the Turkish Embassy.
+The same year the university’s Oriental Centre was opened, where Turkish and related languages are taught.
 Visitors to the centre can also familiarise themselves with Turkish culture and history.
-The year 2000 saw the start of an Oriental bachelor with Turkish as the main subject.
-The Turkish Culture Society is also based at TPU, founded in 1995 by Ly Seppel, Andres Ehin et al.
+The year 2000 saw the start of an Oriental bachelor programme with Turkish as the main subject.
+The Turkish Culture Society is also based at Tallinn University, founded in 1995 by Ly Seppel, Andres Ehin et al.

-From 24.04 to 17.05.2006 in Tallinn, Turkish cultural days took place on the initiative of the Turkish Embassy and Turkey-Estonia-Latvia-Lithuania Friendship Association.
-In the framework thereof, a gala dinner along with Ayla Eryüksel’s fashion show “3H” "Woman’s Jorney from the Hittites to Present" was arranged, in addition in the National Library an exhibition was unveiled: "Living together: Memories of co-existence in the Ottoman and Turkish period".
-At the Estonia Concert Hall sisters Ferhan ja Ferzan Önder performed a piano duo "1001 nights", at the National Opera "Estonia" a concert of Sufi music and whirling dervishes took place.
-Also Anikya Iznik’s art of tiles and Hikmet Barutucugil's "Ebru" art (figurative marbled images on paper) were presented.
+From 24 April to 17 May 2006, Turkish cultural days took place in Tallinn on the initiative of the Turkish Embassy and Turkey-Estonia-Latvia-Lithuania Friendship Association.
+In the framework thereof, a gala dinner along with Ayla Eryüksel’s fashion show “3H.
+The Journey of Women’s Fashion from the Hittites to Present" was arranged, in addition an exhibition was unveiled in the National Library: "Living together: Memories of co-existence in the Ottoman and Turkish period".
+At the Estonia Concert Hall the sisters Ferhan ja Ferzan Önder performed a piano duo "1001 nights", and at the Estonia National Opera a concert of Sufi music and whirling dervishes took place.
+Also Anikya Iznik’s art of tiles and Hikmet Barutucugil's ebru art (figurative marbled images on paper) were presented.

 On 3 March 2008, Turkish Ambassador to Estonia Fatma Sule Sovsal and Foreign Minister Urmas Paet opened the exhibit “They Believed in Turkey” ("Nad uskusid Türgisse") in the National Library.